transmute-industries/draft-ietf-spice-charter/charter.md

 ### A note on terminology (Note: context to be removed from charter upon adoption)

-The term "digital credential" is a generic industry term, which does not imply a specific serialization.
+The terms "digital credential", and "digital presentation" are a generic industry terms, which do not imply a specific serialization.

-The term "verifiable credential" is a term which can imply, for example, JSON, JSON-LD or mDoc serialization.
+The terms "verifiable credential", and "verifiable presentation" are terms which can imply, for example, JSON, JSON-LD or mDoc serialization.

-In the W3C, "verifiable credential" implies specific JSON-LD based media types.
+In the W3C, "verifiable credential", and "verifiable presentation" imply specific JSON-LD based media types.

 A "digital credential" is a "W3C Verifiable Credential" when it secures a JSON claimset that conforms to the W3C Technical Recommendation.
+A "digital presentation" is a "W3C Verifiable Presentation" when it secures a JSON claimset that conforms to the W3C Technical Recommendation.

 A "digital credential" is an "OAuth Verifiable Credential" when it secures a JSON claimset that conforms to the requirements of documents developed by the OAuth WG.
+A "digital presentation" is an "OAuth Verifiable Presentation" when it secures a JSON claimset that conforms to the requirements of documents developed by the OAuth WG.

 A "digital credential" might be a "mDoc verifiable credential", in other specifications.
+A "digital presentation" might be a "mDoc verifiable presentation", in other specifications.

-As a result, the SPICE WG avoids use the term "verifiable credential" in this charter text, as it is not intended to draw exclusive association to these existing serializations.
+As a result, the SPICE WG avoids using the terms "verifiable credential" and "verifiable presentation" in this charter text, as it is not intended to draw exclusive association to these existing serializations.

-## Key Design Properties of Digital Credentials
+## Key Design Properties of Digital Credentials & Presentations

 - Unlinkability (preventing tracking while proving attributes / capabilities)
 - Selective Disclosure (supporting user agency, data minimization, redaction)
 - Authenticity (ensuring information is trustworthy and can be authenticated)
 - Integrity (ensuring tampering with information is always evident)
 - Confidentiality (ensuring information is protected from unauthorized access)
+- Hardware Assurance (awareness of the security capabilities of issuers, holders and verifiers)
 - Availability (efficiently information processing, minimizing data in flight, reducing carbon cost for storage and transmission, and supporting offline / paper credential use cases)
 - Semantic interchangeability (ensuring terms are understood and used consistently, in a global or local context)
 - Usability and Feasibility (the core operations must be easy to understand and use, and possible to integrate with existing platforms)